- What is Build to Let Mortgage?

 Eligibility Criteria for Build to Let Finance

-Next, your project plan needs to be rock solid.
-This isn’t the time for back-of-the-napkin calculations.
-Have detailed rental projections and a sound business model to hand.
+Next, your project plan needs to be detailed and well-thought-out.
+Lenders aren’t impressed by vague ideas—they want solid rental projections and a clear business plan.

 When you’re getting ready to apply for Build to Rent finance, paperwork is a big part of the process.
 Lenders need to see specific documents to gauge whether you’re a good fit for a loan.